mudler/LocalAI/README.md

 ## :camel: llama-cli

 llama-cli is a straightforward golang CLI interface for [llama.cpp](https://github.com/ggerganov/llama.cpp), providing a simple API and a command line interface that allows text generation using a GPT-based model like llama directly from the terminal.
+It is also compatible with [gpt4all](https://github.com/nomic-ai/gpt4all) and [alpaca](https://github.com/tatsu-lab/stanford_alpaca).

+`llama-cli` uses https://github.com/go-skynet/llama, which is a fork of [llama.cpp](https://github.com/ggerganov/llama.cpp) providing golang binding.

 ## Container images

 To begin, run:

 ```
-docker run -ti --rm quay.io/go-skynet/llama-cli:v0.3  --instruction "What's an alpaca?" --topk 10000
+docker run -ti --rm quay.io/go-skynet/llama-cli:v0.4  --instruction "What's an alpaca?" --topk 10000 --model ...
 ```

 You will receive a response like the following: